stelligent/stelligent_demo/README.md

-All-in-one automated demo from single cli command.
+All-in-One automated demo from a single cli command.

-- Cloud deployment with CloudFormation
+- Cloud Deployment with CloudFormation

-- Configuration management with Puppet
+- Configuration Management with Puppet

-- Continuous delivery with Jenkins and CodeDeploy
+- Continuous Delivery with Jenkins and CodeDeploy

-- High availability with ELB and ASG
+- High Availability with ELB and ASG

 - S3 for static templates, manifests, encrypted keys, and demo outputs.